 Watch: Big Van Vader debuts in NJPW against Antonio Inoki (8:33)

 Masa Saito cut Vader’s locker room celebration short by saying, “You got to get out of here.
-Fans are going to be back here in the locker room at any minute, and they want your ass.”
+Fans will be back here in the locker room at any minute, and they want your ass.”

-It took police an hour to control the rioting, and a few days later, NJPW was banned from Sumo Hall for two whole years by the Tokyo Sumo Association.
-They had previously banned Giant Baba’s AJPW after they had signed sumo wrestlers Hiroshi Wajima and John Tenta (Earthquake in the WWF).
+It took police an hour to control the rioting, and a few days later, the Tokyo Sumo Association banned NJPW from Sumo Hall for two years.
+They had previously banned Giant Baba’s AJPW after signing sumo wrestlers Hiroshi Wajima and John Tenta (Earthquake in the WWF).

-The high point of his almost four years in the company was winning the IWGP Heavyweight Championship on April 24th, 1989, against Shinya Hashimoto.
+The high point of his almost four years in the company was winning the prestigious IWGP Heavyweight Championship on April 24th, 1989, against the rough Shinya Hashimoto.
 Afterward, Vader gained instant worldwide credibility and different endorsement opportunities.